Chechutech/scraping-hackrank/README.md

 You can interact with the project by applying filters to the entries:
 - **See All:** Displays all the entries.
-- **Filter By:**  entries filtered by comments or points are sorted in ascending order..
+- **Filter By:**  entries filtered by comments or points that are sorted in ascending order.
 - **Order by:**  entries with the number of words that users write.